vibe-io/cdk-extensions/API.md

 The
-corresponding input excluding the input identified by the {@link BookmarkRange.from | from} is processed by the job.
+corresponding input excluding the input identified by the {@link BookmarkRange.fromfrom} is processed by the job.
 Any input later than this input is also excluded for processing.

 ---